-But hold on a minute - when I used to watch television I muted commercials and went to get a drink.
-Was that, then, immoral?
+When I used to watch television I muted commercials and went to make a cup of tea.
+Was that equally immoral?
 Was I bleeding television dry by averting my eyes?
-I suppose I must have been... and so, television is now dead.
+I suppose I must have been... which must be why television is now dead.
 No more television programmes are made.
 Oh, well.

 Of course the above is nonsense: television adapted.
 Programmes are now made with more vigour than ever before, people still happily pay for them, but it turns out they'd rather pay with their money than their time - time spent bored senseless.

-Netflix rises.
-People eat it up; they are more than willing to pay a couple of monthly shekels to enjoy their television in HD and when they like.
-Problem solved, old television dies.
-The core of it, the shit we actually tuned in for, lives on.
-Television news, commercials, and all the other stuff?
+On-demand services rise.
+People, so it turns out, are more than willing to hand over the monthly lucre to enjoy their television in HD and when they like.
+Problem solved.
+Television dies a slow death, while the core of it, the things we actually tuned in for, lives on.
+Television news, commercials, and all the other nonsense?
 Dead or dying, and a good thing, too.

-The Internet, I feel, is ready to move on.
+The Internet, I feel, is likewise ready to move on.
 Massive websites churn out endless streams of "content" - an uninspired, dull word that should serve to point us in the direction of something interesting or entertaining - instead, the trail ends at "content".
 Constant stimulation drives us only to find ever more content, more, constant, unending.
 It feels hollow.
-The soul is steadily drained as we read listicles and find new sources of outrage and look for shows on YouTube... and be constantly ashamed that we're doing it without looking at ads, because ads keep the content generators alive, don't you know.
+The soul is drained steadily as we read listicles and find new sources of outrage and look for shows on YouTube... and be constantly ashamed that we're doing it without looking at ads, because ads keep the content generators alive, so please, think of the content!

-If the Internet, which has built itself into our lives by massive content-serving websites that beg us to look at their irritating ads and shame us for not doing so, cannot persist when we use it the way we want, I say let it burn.
-Let all of these aggregators and content-gatherers and blatherers and clickbaiters die silently and see what remains after we sweep the ashes.
+The Internet has built itself into our lives by massive content-serving websites that beg us to look at their irritating ads to keep them going, and shame us for not doing so.
+If that Internet cannot persist when we use it the way we want, I say let it burn.
+Let all who have been reduced to aggregators and content-gatherers and blatherers and clickbaiters die silently and see what remains after we sweep the ashes.

-I don't know what will happen when the Internet as it is now is collapses, and something, that useful core, rises from what remains.
+I don't know what will happen when the Internet as it is now is collapses, and something rises from what remains.
 I don't know what it will look like, but I know it will fulfill needs, and until it gets ruined by whatever comes after advertising, it will be good.

-So keep or start using ad blocking software.
+You needn't be the one to light the fire, dear reader (though I'd be the last one to stop you).
+But you can do your part by using ad blocking software.
 Ads suck, and you don't want to see them.
-If it hastens the demise of something people don't want to pay for whilst the creators demand pay for their free "content", good on you, you're part of the solution.
+If it hastens the demise of something that rewards only attention and punishes true, unfettered creativity, good on you, you're part of the solution.